Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Off-Policy Evaluation via Partial History Weighting

 \section{Off-Policy Evaluation via Partial History Weighting}

-It is well known that the state distribution of an irreducible and a-periodic Markov chain converges to a stationary distribution over time, and its rate of convergence to this stationary distribution is captured by its mixing time.
+It is well known that the state distribution of an irreducible and aperiodic Markov chain converges to a stationary distribution over time, and its rate of convergence to this stationary distribution is captured by its mixing time.
 One of the main findings of our paper is that the difficulty of off-policy evaluation in POMDPs depends on mixing properties of relevant Markov chains, and the associated mixing times play a central role in our analysis.
-We formalize the notion of mixing time as follows; see \citet{even2005experts} and \citet[Chapter 7]{van1998learning} for further discussion of this definition.
+We formalize the notion of mixing time as follows; see \cite{even2005experts}, \cite{liao2021off} and \citet[Chapter 7]{van1998learning} for further discussion of this definition.
+Throughout this paper, all equalities and inequalities pertaining to random variables should be taken to hold almost surely.